Dog blood donors deliver milestone achievement

-The Dick Vet is marking World Blood Donor Day today by celebrating the dogs who have donated blood at the Hospital for Small Animals, at donation sessions hosted in partnership with the charity Pet Blood Bank.
+The Hospital for Small Animals is marking World Blood Donor Day by celebrating dogs who have donated blood at the donation sessions it has hosted in partnership with the charity Pet Blood Bank.

-Over the past seven years, more than 600 dogs have together donated 514 units of blood at the Dick Vet, which provided enough blood products to help save the lives of up to 2,056 other dogs.
+Over the past seven years, more than 600 dogs have together donated 514 units of blood at the Hospital, which provided enough blood products to help save the lives of up to 2,056 other dogs.

 Like humans, there are times when dogs need blood transfusions.

 Pet Blood Bank run donation sessions at veterinary practices across the UK, where blood from donor dogs is separated into different products and stored, making it available to vets when needed, with every unit of blood able to help up to four other dogs.